pnieves2019/MAELAS/Examples/VASP/Fe_bcc/Automatic_flow_all_steps/README.md

 ```
 In the file report.out and folder ./results you can find the generated outputs (we manually removed POTCAR files after all jobs finished).

-Note that in this example we used a small k-mesh (-k 60) in order to just check this script quickly.
-Hence, the calculated MAE and magnetostriction coefficients are not reliable.
-Much higher number of k-points are required to obtain reliable and well-converged results.
-For instance, in our tests for Fe-bcc we set -k 180.